 Born in England, Kay spent most of her life in West Vancouver.
-A long time supporter of Lower Mainland arts organizations, Kay had a goal to see a learning-based, performing arts centre built in the community she loved.
-She wanted to do it, as she said many times, “for the children.”
+A long time supporter of Lower Mainland arts organizations, Kay had a goal to see a performing arts centre built in the community she loved.

 In 1998, a trust was established and funded by Kay Meek with an initial donation of $1 million to search for a possible location.
 Things began to move ahead in 2000 when the West Vancouver School District proposed that the new arts centre be built beside West Vancouver Secondary School.
 In 2002, a Joint Use Agreement was signed between the West Vancouver School District and the West Vancouver Arts Centre Trust, which oversees the Centre’s operations.

-Backed by another generous contribution from Kay Meek, construction commenced.
+Backed by another significant contribution from Kay Meek, construction commenced.
 During this planning and building process, Kay often commented that the construction of the theatre was what kept her going.
-Kay Meek died November 6th, 2004 the day of the first public performance at the Centre that now bears her name.
+Kay Meek died November 6th, 2004 shortly after the Centre that now bears her name opened.
 She was 98.